 Going in to the details needs to have a simple understanding of the WebLab layers illustrated in the figure.
 The WebLab platform is structured in 3 major layers:

 - WebLab Core: An open source technical baseline (and free to use in any commercial application) acting as a runtime environment for unstructured information processing services.
-It has been developed by the Information Processing Competence Center of CASSIDIAN (an EADS company) and its partners in several projects.
+It has been developed by the Advanced Information Processing Department of Airbus Defence and Space (ex EADS Defence and Security, ex Cassidian) and its partners in several projects.

-- WebLab Services: A set of multimedia processing services and GUI either open source or commercial components developed upon the WebLab model and using standardized interfaces (either services interfaces or portlets models) in order to realize specific functions.
+- WebLab Services: A set of multimedia processing services and GUI either open source or commercial components developed upon the WebLab model and using standardised interfaces (either services interfaces or portlets models) in order to realise specific functions.

 - WebLab Applications: A set of business specific applications either open source or commercial systems build on top of the WebLab using a selected set of services.